AssemblyScript/assemblyscript/tests/README.md

 Compiler
 --------

-Tests consist of a test case that is compiled to a module, converted to text format and then compared to its respective fixture.
+Tests consist of a test case that is compiled to a module, validated, interpreted, converted to text format and then compared to its respective fixture.

 ```
 $> npm run test:compiler [case name]